North Carolina Heritage Award Nomination

 • Choose a category from the racial or ethnic list that best describes the nominee.

-• Online communications assistance checkbox: Check this box if you are able to assist your nominee with digital forms (contracts, W-9s, brief reports) if they are selected to receive the award.
+• Online communications assistance checkbox: Check this box if you are able to assist your nominee with digital forms (e.g. contracts, W9 forms) if they are selected to receive the award.

-• Describe the artist’s contributions to his or her particular artistic tradition and explain why this individual or group deserves statewide recognition.
+• Describe the artist’s contributions to their particular artistic tradition and explain why this individual or group deserves statewide recognition.

-• Describe the artist’s impact within his or her community.
+• Describe the artist’s impact within their community.

 • Explain the importance of this artistic tradition to the artist’s community.